ekirshin/EmergencyMechanicalVentilator/README.md

 # Emergency Mechanical Ventilator

 ### The project
-This project is a response to an emerging requirement of ventilator units during the pandemy of COVID19.
+This project is a response to the emerging requirement of ventilator units during the pandemy of COVID19.
 The project has been submitted to the [CodeLife Ventilator Challenge](https://www.agorize.com/en/challenges/code-life-challenge?t=ijPk3VV2JCbZn0uUJpmVUg), organized by Montreal General Hospital Foundation in collaboration with the Research Institute of the McGill University Health Centre (RI-MUHC).
 Here we are uploading materials that could potentially help others on their way to design a ventilator for urgent COVID19 response.
 The design has been implemented as a prototype and tested for feasibility purposes.

 ### Implemented components